vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/01_Early_Studies_19862000/12_Observations_on_the_History_and_Culture_of_daxi.md

 27 V. P. Rode in JNSI X, 137–142:

 They are all single-die coins with the device and legend embossed on the obverse.
 The reverse is blank.
 They measure .78 to .87 inches in diameter and weigh from 19 to 20.2 grains each.
-They bear on the obverse, inside the circle of dots along the edge, Garud

-. a standing on a horizontal line with wings spread ouṭ To his proper right are the Crescent-Moon and a Chakra encircled by dots and to his proper left the Sun symbol and Śa ˙
+They bear on the obverse, inside the circle of dots along the edge, Garuḍa standing on a horizontal line with wings spread ouṭ To his proper right are the Crescent-Moon and a Chakra encircled by dots and to his proper left the Sun symbol and Śa ˙

 nkha.
 Below the line is the legend “Śrī Mahendrāditya” in the box-